All Episodes

 One source affiliated with Clean Energy Works said, you know, it's basically like hitting the pause button trying to figure out how to redeploy.

-They said the phase out was long expected.
+They said the phase-out was long expected.

 So all of these left-wing wackos going by the wayside here.

-More on a other word, and and I don't think this is related specifically to cap and trade.
+And I don't think this is related specifically to cap and trade.

 I think this is related in large part to the entire collapse of the whole global warming hoax.